This document is divided into a few sections:

 I’m adding to this list as I have time to organize all of my chicken-scratch notes.

-- Attached Audio.
+- [DONE] Attached Audio.
 Streamie already supports remotely accessing a device’s attached camera, and that support should be augmented with streaming an attached audio input device.

 - Object Grouping.
 When you’ve got a bunch of cameras, modules, file servers, account members, etc., it’d be nice to be able to arrange them into groups for maintaining you organizational system.
 Drag and drop between the groups.